-We seek to drive financial performance while engaging in environmentally and socially responsible business practices grounded in sound corporate governance.
+We seek to drive financial performance while engaging in environmentally and socially responsible business practices grounded in sound corporate governance and compliance with applicable law.
+Our approach to corporate responsibility is aligned with the Company's business priorities and long-term objectives.